 Indonesia plans more tax breaks to lift GDP growth

-[JAKARTA] Indonesia plans to cut several different taxes to boost investment and accelerate economic growth, its finance minister said on Wednesday, after noting the government's 2019 growth target may be hard to reach.
+INDONESIA plans to cut several taxes to boost investment and accelerate economic growth, said the country's finance minister, after noting the government's 2019 growth target may be hard to reach.

 Some analysts say fiscal stimulus may be more effective at keeping Indonesia's growth momentum for now, rather than monetary easing, due to a lag time in monetary transmission.